JZalaOz/DataPackPlus/README.md

 ## About the project

-My friend nedraw is a datapack developer, and we are working together modding + datapack.
-To help him out i made a api for him, so he can make datapacks easier and with better performance.
+My friend Nedraw is a datapack developer, and we're working together on modding and datapack development.
+To help him out, I made an api for him, so he can make datapacks easier and with better performance.

-I decided to open source and publish this so i can help other people out.
+I decided to open-source and publish this so I can help other people out.

 <hr>